objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 The previous caching mechanism in EO made use of distinct interfaces, specifically `Footprint` and `Optimization`.
 These caching interfaces shared similar logic, but with minor differences.
 For instance, `Footprint` verifies the EO version of the compiler, whereas the remaining checks are identical.
 Additionally, the conditions for searching data in the cache had errors.
-The cached file is considered valid if the end time of goal's execution and the time of saving goal's result to the cache are equal.
 Due to this issue, the program behaved incorrectly, because saving the goal's result to the cache is not instantaneous.
 After conducting an in-depth analysis of the project's incorrect operation, several disadvantages of the previous caching mechanism in EO were brought to light: